robin-rpr/bgpdata/README.md

 Once the services are up and running, you can access the user interface at [`http://localhost:8080`](http://localhost:8080).
 We also provide a REST API at [`http://localhost:8080/api/v1/`](http://localhost:8080/api/v1/) for programmatic access to the data (coming soon).
-As well as a Grafana dashboard at [`http://localhost:3000`](http://localhost:3000) to visualize the data and performance metrics.
+As well as a Grafana dashboard at [`http://localhost:3000`](http://localhost:3000) to visualize the data and performance metrics (internal only).

 # Acknowledgments